jakubabrahoim/Radio-Stream/README.md

 - Firebase

 ### Links
-Check out the app ap [radio-stream.live](https://radio-stream.live/home).
+Check out the app at [radio-stream.live](https://radio-stream.live/home).

 ### Contribution
 If you want to contribute to this project, feel free to create a PR or an issue if you find any bug.